IntelliTect/Coalesce/docs/pages/modeling/model-components/data-sources.rst

 Standard Data Source
 ....................

-The standard data source, :csharp:`IntelliTect.Coalesce.StandardDataSource<T, TContext>`, contains a significant number of properties and methods that can be utilized and/or overridden at your leisure.
+The standard data sources, :csharp:`IntelliTect.Coalesce.StandardDataSource<T>` and its EntityFramework-supporting sibling :csharp:`IntelliTect.Coalesce.StandardDataSource<T, TContext>`, contain a significant number of properties and methods that can be utilized and/or overridden at your leisure.